lorenzodonadio/les-utils/README.md

 LES-Utils is a set of utilities for processing and managing NetCDF data output from large eddy simulations (LES), particularly from DALES simulations.

+one can :
+-   Merge output fielddumps
+-   Create all the necesary .inp files for a dales simulation

 **Installation Requirements**

 You can install the dependencies via either pip or Lmod.